jylisadoney/soc-341/0-intro.md

 ---
-title: Prep
+title: Intro
 nav: true
 ---

-# Workshop Prep and Downloads
+# Introduction to the Library

 1. Bring a laptop with Excel installed or use one of ours